UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 Go to [https://cran.r-project.org/bin/macosx/](https://cran.r-project.org/bin/macosx/) and download the latest version of R for Mac.
 Open the file and follow the installer instructions.

-After installation, in Terminal type the following to ask for the version:
+After installation, open a new terminal window and type the following:

 ```bash
 R --version